Krishna3836/Subtitle-Muxer-Bot/README.md

    * Shrimadhav Uk
    * Mohammadsadat

-A Simple Telegram Bot By @Tellybots to add Subtitle Files in Video
+A Simple Telegram Bot By @Tellybots & @NaysaBots to add Subtitle Files in Video

 ### Features
 - Force Sub Button For Force Sub